Dear St. Francis de Sales Community,

 People often ask us: What is Work Study?
 In a few brief paragraphs, here is the answer:

 In a Work Study Program, a group of high school students is put into a job-sharing team where they work once every four days at a local business from 8:30am-4:30pm.
 The students’ academic schedules are modified so that four students share one full-time entry-level job without missing academic class time – the students attend the same number of instructional hours as in a traditional school setting.

 A Work Study Program provides students a tremendous access to opportunity – not only the opportunity to afford a private/Catholic high school that prepares them to attend and succeed at great universities, but also the opportunity to gain valuable life and work experiences in a professional setting.
 Students take ownership of a quality, college prep education while developing real world job skills.
 These experiences have been shown to help student achievement, and colleges have shown great interest in this experience as a differentiator in admissions decisions.

-Work Study Programs began in 1996 with Cristo Rey Jesuit High School on the Southwest Side of Chicago and now serve more than 30 other schools around the country.
 Payment from employers for the effort of the job sharing team offsets a portion of the cost to educate the students.
 There are hundreds of work-study students working in and around Chicago each weekday.